CreativeZoller/ultron/README.md

 `copySass` task collects your scss files from the style source folder, and put them into the temporary style folder.

-`sasscompile` compiles every scss files to css.
+`sassCompile` compiles every scss files to css.

 `preFix` task searches your compiled css files and add previously configured prefixes to them.